PROSLab/X-IoT/README.md

 - Open the ADoxx Development Enviroment
 - Select the Import migration assistant button
 - Select Library import
-- Import the desired library inside the environment
+- Import the desired library inside the development environment
--
+-  Import the demo models inside the modelling environment

 ## Overview

 In this section our approach is presented.